 Once you become a Member of Impact100 Sonoma, you may wish to choose a higher level of involvement by participating on one of the committees described below.

-b) Member Services Committee focuses on retaining and engaging existing Impact100 Sonoma members through networking activities: hikes, monthly coffee socials, cocktail get-togethers, volunteer days, etc. Contact Nancy Pollock at email@example.com
+- Member Engagement focuses on retaining and engaging existing Impact100 Sonoma members through networking activities: hikes, monthly coffee socials, cocktail get-togethers, volunteer days, etc. New ideas and members for the committee are needed.
+If you are interested in participating in Member Engagement, contact Nancy Pollock at email@example.com.

-c) Special Events Committee provides pre and post event support for all Impact100 Sonoma events.
+- Events & Event Logistics provides pre- and post-event support for all Impact100 Sonoma events.
 This includes site recommendations, logistical and budget support, planning strategies, meeting materials, and development of copy, invitations, and signage.
-The committee meets 2-3 times a year and in concert with Membership and Membership Services Committees.
-Contact co-chairs Beth Aaron and Nancy Bruce at firstname.lastname@example.org
+If you are interested in event planning, staging, or implementation, contact Hope Nisson at firstname.lastname@example.org.

-f) Communications Committee conveys information to the Impact100 membership and builds awareness for the organization in the community.
-This is achieved through monthly e-newsletters, press releases, articles, and website updates.
-The committee meets 2-3 times a year for planning purposes.
-Contact Judy Scotchmoor at email@example.com
+- Communications conveys information to the Impact100 membership and builds awareness for the organization in the community.
+This is achieved through monthly e-newsletters, press releases, articles, event photography, and website updates.
+If you enjoy writing and/or event photography, contact Judy Scotchmoor at email@example.com.

-If you would like to invest your time on a project that is not related to Committee work or have any questions or suggestions, please contact Impact100’s President, B.J.
-Bischoff at president@Impact100Sonoma.org or 707.939.5007.
+If you would like to invest your time on a project that is not related to committee work or you have any questions or suggestions, please contact Impact100’s President, Sydney Randazzo at president@Impact100Sonoma.org or 707.939.5007.